/Blogs/Employee Engagement/Business Meeting: Common Types & Their Purpose

 Anurag Bhagsain

-Employee EngagementJun 13, 2025
+Jun 13, 2025

-Common Types of Business Meetings & Their Purpose
+Business Meeting: Common Types & Their Purpose

 Not all business meetings serve the same purpose.
 Some are for sharing updates, others for making decisions, solving problems, or brainstorming new ideas.
 Knowing the different types of business meetings helps teams stay focused, understand agendas, save time, and, most importantly, get better results.
 This blog will list the most common types and when to use each.